Symbolic Abstractions of Networked Control Systems: Introduction

+To the best of our knowledge, the first and only results in the literature on the construction of symbolic models for NCS are \cite{pola4,pola5}: these results provide symbolic models for NCS obtained via gridding techniques (discretization of state and control sets); they simultaneously consider the network non-idealities (i), (ii), and (iv); they address symbolic control design with objectives only expressed in terms of non-deterministic automata; the possibility of out-of-order packet arrivals is not considered; they exclusively consider static (i.e. memoryless) symbolic controllers; and, furthermore, in order to apply standard algorithms for verification and synthesis to the obtained symbolic model often the given specification requires an additional reformulation over an extended state-space, which can lead to significant computation overheads.

-In this paper, we provide a general construction of symbolic models for NCS, which can directly employ available symbolic models obtained exclusively for the plant.
-As such, one can directly use existing results to obtain symbolic models for the plant, such as the grid-based approaches in \cite{girard2,majid}, the recent results in \cite{majid10} that do not require state-space discretization but only input set discretization, or the formula-guided (non-grid-based) approaches in \cite{boyan}: from those plant symbolic models, one can then construct the symbolic models for the overall NCS.
+In this article we provide a general construction of symbolic models for NCS, which can directly employ available and well investigated symbolic models from the literature that are obtained exclusively for the plant (that is, without the need to encompass the presence of the network explicitly in the construction).
+As such, one can directly leverage existing results to obtain symbolic models for the plant, such as grid-based approaches in \cite{girard2,majid,Matthias_Gunther}, recent results in \cite{majid10,ZTA1} that do not require state-space discretization but only input-set discretization, or formula-guided (non-grid-based) approaches in \cite{boyan}.
+In this work we show that, having a symbolic model of the plant, one can then construct symbolic models for the overall NCS.
 As a consequence, as long as there exists some type of symbolic abstraction of the plant, one can always use the results provided in this article to construct symbolic models for the overall, complex NCS.
-Hence, the proposed techniques in this paper can be used for stochastic plants as well, in view of the recent results providing symbolic models for such systems \cite{majid10,majid7,majid8}.
+As a relevant side result, the techniques discussed in this paper can also be used for models of stochastic plants, in view of recent literature providing symbolic models for such systems \cite{majid10,ZTA1,majid7,majid8}.
 In this work, we explicitly consider the network non-idealities (i), (ii), and (iv) acting on the NCS simultaneously.
-We further explicitly consider possible out-of-order packet arrivals and message rejections, i.e. the effect of older data being neglected because more recent data is available.
-Let us remark that this work is not limited to problems where the controller is static: as a result we enable the study of larger classes of logical specifications such as those expressed as general LTL formulae or as automata on infinite strings, without requiring any specific reformulation.
+We further consider possible out-of-order packet arrivals and message rejections, i.e. the effect of older data being neglected because more recent one is available.
+Let us also remark that this work is not limited to problems where the controller is static.
+As a result, without requiring any specific reformulation, we enable the study of large classes of logical specifications, such as those expressed as general LTL formulae or as automata on infinite strings, which are often shown to require dynamic (i.e. with memory) symbolic controllers (cf. the example section) \cite{katoen08}.